-October 2012 is Information Literacy Month in Oregon and we are joining other state, national and international efforts to raise awareness of the importance of information literacy, "for economic prosperity, social cohesion, educational opportunity and an enhanced quality of life."
+October 2012 was Information Literacy Month in Oregon, and we joined other state, national and international efforts to raise awareness of the importance of information literacy, "for economic prosperity, social cohesion, educational opportunity and an enhanced quality of life."

 You can read Governor Kitzhaber's entire proclamation here (PDF).

 Nationally, Information Literacy month continues to be celebrated in October.

 What is Information Literacy?

 "It’s the ability to find information efficiently and effectively, using appropriate research tools and search strategies, and the ability to critically evaluate information based on reliability, accuracy, authority, point of view or bias.
 It’s the ability to sift fact from fiction.
 It’s also the wisdom to recognize potential personal safety and privacy risks when using the Internet and social media.
 It’s a life skill for the digital age."